|

 bring sand to symbolically replace the sand that they have

-chedis sai and decorated with colorful flags as part
+chedis sai are also decorated with colorful flags and flowers as part

 The foods